openoakland/openoakland.org/src/projects.md

 ---

-## Becoming an OpenOakland project
+## Starting an OpenOakland project

 OpenOakland is reevaluating how our projects are vetted, adopted, and developed.
 This is an ongoing pilot that we continue to iterate on in an effort to ensure that projects serve their intended communities, consider potential unintended consequences, and foster greater inclusion of community voices—particularly those from underrepresented and underserved Oakland communities.